albertzarate/MyUniversity/README.md

 ## Ansible

 An Ansible file exists in the config folder.
 It'll SSH into an AWS EC2 instance, install pip, install docker-py, install docker.io, copy over the Dockerfile, build an image from the Dockerfile, create a container using that image, and start the apache server on port 80.
 The container's port 80 is forwarded to port 80 of the host (EC2 instance).
+When running the playbook, make sure the Dockerfile is in the same directory as the playbook.

 ## Helpful Links